 Border Issues- The Mexico Institute manages the Border Research Partnership together with Arizona State’s NACTS and COLEF.
 This partnership recently launched an award for cross-border cooperation highlighting success stories from the border.
 The institute has also released The State of Trade, Competitiveness and Economic Well-being in the U.S.-Mexico Border Region which will be featured in a broader State of the Border report that will provide a comprehensive yet accessible look at the state of affairs in border management and the border region, focusing on four core areas: trade and economic development, security, sustainability, and quality of life.

-Energy and Natural Resources- The Institute’s work on energy aims to assess the practical possibilities for renewable energy investment along the U.S.-Mexico border region.
+Energy- The Institute’s work on energy aims to assess the practical possibilities for renewable energy investment along the U.S.-Mexico border region.
 The institute has also begun work to track the energy debate in Mexico and assess the challenges that have arisen since the passage of reforms in 2008.

 The Mexico Portal provides comprehensive and timely news, analysis and studies on Mexico.
 It covers a wide range of crucial issues, including migration, security, the economy, development, energy, and elections.